 Learning Goals Objectives Assessment 1.
 Our graduates will be 1.1.
 Our students will produce quality Yes, with term effective business and research-oriented documents. project. communicators.
 1.2.
 Students are able to professionally No. present their ideas and also logically explain and defend their argument.
 2. Our graduates will be 2.1.
 Students will be able to lead and Yes, with team skilled in team work and participate in group for projects, discussion, project. leadership. and presentation.
 2.2.
 Students will be able to apply No. leadership theories and related skills.
 3. Our graduates will be 3.1.
 In a case setting, students will use No. trained in ethics. appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 3.2.
 Our students will practice ethics in the No. duration of the program.
 4. Our graduates will 4.1.
 Students will have an international No. have a global exposure. perspective.
-5. Our graduates will be 5.1.
+F.1.
+Our about a self-like and a self-like Var velik alam 5.
+Our graduates will be 5.1.
 Our students will have a good Yes, with class skilled in problem- understanding of fundamental theories in exercises and term solving and critical their fields. project. thinking.
 5.2.
-Our students will be prepared to face Yes, with class problems in various business settings and exercises and term find solutions. project.
+Our students will be prepared to face Yes, with class problems in various business settings and exercises and term find solutions.
 5.3.
-Our students will demonstrate Yes, with class competency in critical thinking. exercises and term project.
+Our students will demonstrate project.
+Yes, with class exercises and term competency in critical thinking. project.